puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Again, Puppet knew to use the `usermod` command in the background to enforce the changes you specified when you edited the `galatea` user resource.
-If you had been on a Windows system, for example Puppet would have used the Active Directory Services Interface (ADSI) to set the user's description field.
+If you were on a different system, it would use tools appriate for that system.
+For example, if you were working on a Windows system, Puppet would have used the Active Directory Services Interface (ADSI) to set the user's description field.

 This ability to use the same consistent language to handle resources with different tools and across different operating systems is the *abstraction*